 “That feels very soft!” said Hans.
-He, however, had to serve the cat, and chop some wood every day, and to do that he had an axe of silver, and the wedge and saw were of silver and the mallet of copper.
-So he chopped the wood small; stayed there in the house and had good meat and drink, but never saw any one but the tabby-cat and her servants.
-Once she said to him, “Go and mow my meadow, and dry the grass,” and gave him a scythe of silver, and a whetstone of gold, but bade him deliver them up again carefully.
+He, however, had to serve the cat, and chop some wood every day, and to do that he had an axe made of silver, and his saw was made of silver and the mallet was made of copper.
+So he chopped the wood well; stayed there in the house and had good meat and drink, but never saw any one but the tabby-cat and her servants.
+Once she said to him, “Go and mow my meadow, and dry the grass,” and gave him a scythe of silver, and a whetstone of gold, but asked him to return them carefully.

-So Hans went thither, and did what he was bidden, and when he had finished the work, he carried the scythe, whetstone, and hay to the house, and asked if it was not yet time for her to give him his reward.
-“No,” said the cat, “you must first do something more for me of the same kind, there is timber of silver, carpenter’s axe, square, and everything that is needful, all of silver, with these build me a small house.”
+So Hans went out, and did what she asked and when he had finished the work, he carried the scythe, whetstone, and hay to the house, and asked if it was time for his reward.
+“No,” said the cat, “you must first do something more for me, there is silver wood of silver, as well as an axe made of wood and everything needed to build me a small house.”

 Then Hans built the small house, and said that he had now done everything, and still he had no horse.
 Nevertheless, the seven years had gone by with him as if they were six months.
 The cat asked him if he would like to see her horses?

 “Yes,” said Hans.
 Then she opened the door of the small house, and when she had opened it, there stood twelve horses,—such horses, so bright and shining, that his heart rejoiced at the sight of them.
-And now she gave him to eat and to drink, and said, “Go home, I will not give thee thy horse away with thee; but in three days’ time I will follow thee and bring it.”
+And now she gave him to eat and to drink, and said, “Go home, I will not give my horse away tio you today; but in three days I will come and bring it.”

 So Hans set out, and she showed him the way to the mill.
-She had, however, never once given him a new coat, and he had been obliged to keep on his dirty old smock-frock, which he had brought with him, and which during the seven years had everywhere become too small for him.
+She had, however, never once given him a new coat, and he had been obliged to keep on his dirty old shirt, which he had brought with him, and which had become too small for him over the seven years.
 When he reached home, the two other apprentices were there again as well, and each of them certainly had brought a horse with him, but one of them was a blind one, and the other lame.
 They asked Hans where his horse was?
-“It will follow me in three days’ time.”
+“It will follow me in three days.”

-Then they laughed and said, “Indeed, stupid Hans, where wilt thou get a horse?
+Then they laughed and said, “Indeed, stupid Hans, where will you get a horse?
 It will be a fine one!”
-Hans went into the parlour, but the miller said he should not sit down to table, for he was so ragged and torn, that they would all be ashamed of him if any one came in.
-So they gave him a mouthful of food outside, and at night, when they went to rest, the two others would not let him have a bed, and at last he was forced to creep into the goose-house, and lie down on a little hard straw.
+Hans went into the parlour, but the miller said he should not sit down to eat at the table, for he was so ragged and torn, that they would all be ashamed of him if any one came in.
+So they gave him a bit of food outside, and at night, when they went to sleep, the two others would not let him use a bed, and at last he was forced to creep into the goose-house, and lie down on a bit of straw.

-In the morning when he awoke, the three days had passed, and a coach came with six horses and they shone so bright that it was delightful to see them!—and a servant brought a seventh as well, which was for the poor miller’s boy.
-And a magnificent princess alighted from the coach and went into the mill, and this princess was the little tabby-cat whom poor Hans had served for seven years.
+In the morning, the three days had passed, and a coach came with six horses and they shone so bright that it was delightful to see them!—and a servant brought a seventh as well, which was for the poor miller’s boy.
+And a magnificent princess came from the coach and went into the mill, and this princess was the little tabby-cat poor Hans had served for seven years.
 She asked the miller where the miller’s boy and drudge was?

-Then the maiden desired to see the horses which the other apprentices had brought home with them, and one of them was blind and the other lame.
-So she ordered the servant to bring the seventh horse, and when the miller saw it, he said that such a horse as that had never yet entered his yard.
-“And that is for the third miller’s-boy,” said she.
+Then the maiden asked to see the horses which the other apprentices had brought home with them, and one of them was blind and the other lame.
+So she ordered the servant to bring the seventh horse, and when the miller saw it, he said that such a horse had never been in his yard.
+“And that is for the third miller’s-boy,” she said.

 “Then he must have the mill,” said the miller, but the King’s daughter said that the horse was there, and that he was to keep his mill as well, and took her faithful Hans and set him in the coach, and drove away with him.
-They first drove to the little house which he had built with the silver tools, and behold, it was a great castle, and everything inside it was of silver and gold; and then she married him, and he was rich, so rich that he had enough for all the rest of his life.
-After this, let no one ever say that any one who is silly can never become a person of importance.
+They first drove to the little house which he had built with the silver tools, and he saw it was a great castle, and everything inside it made of silver and gold; and then she married him, and he was rich, so rich that he had enough for all the rest of his life.
+After this, let no one say that any one who is silly can never become an important person.